1fexd/AntiWebView/README.md

 shitty app in a Android WebView ("in-app browser") which does not allow you to open the clicked link in a browser?

-AntiWebView is a simple LSPosed/LSPatch module which hooks WebViews in any app and display a notification allowing the user to open the link in their browser.
+AntiWebView is a simple LSPosed/LSPatch module which hooks WebViews in any app and displays a notification allowing the user to open the link in their browser.

 ## Installation

-Tested Android versions: `13`
+Tested Android versions: 13

 ### Root / Magisk / LSPosed